-Can you fly with a broken or fractured bone?
+Can you fly with a broken bone or fractured bone?

 If you’ve suffered a nasty injury that has resulted in a fractured or broken bone and are worried about your upcoming travel plans, you’ll be pleased to know that it is possible to fly with a broken bone.

-However, before travelling, you’ll need confirmation that your healthcare professional says it's safe and consult your chosen airline.
-Your doctor or physio and your airline might offer advice or guidance about travelling that will need to be considered before departing and might mean you cannot take the trip you’ve planned.
+However, before travelling, you’ll need confirmation from your healthcare professional that it's safe, and it is wise to consult your chosen airline for guidance.
+Your doctor or physio, and your airline, might offer advice or guidance about travelling that you'll need to consider before departing, which might mean you cannot take the trip you’ve planned.

 PLEASE NOTE: For all intents and purposes, the terms 'fractured bone' and 'broken bone' are interchangeable.
 That means the same rules apply whether you've been told you have a broken or fractured bone.